 I added yellow cornmeal.
 I was lucky enough to have homemade cornmeal from Don’s uncle.
 It gets thick rather quickly, so you have to be ready to mix pretty vigorously as you are adding the cornmeal.

-Note: You might think this is the most vague recipe I’ve ever posted.
+Note: You might think this is the most in-concise recipe I’ve ever posted.
 Why?
 Because the amount of cornmeal added is determined by the size of the pork shoulder you use.
 Purchasing a pork shoulder that weighs an exact amount of pounds is like shopping for the turkey that weighs exactly 20 pounds.
-So it’s a little give and take with the cornmeal.
+So it’s a little give and take when it comes to adding the cornmeal.
 Bottom line…you just keep adding cornmeal until the mixture becomes very thick.

 Scrapple gets fried until the outside is golden brown and crispy and the inside is soft.
 It’s delicious!!Print